 \section{Introduction}

 Due to the rapid growth of technology, the field of quantum thermodynamics is booming.
-The advent of nanotechnology has risen a plethora of questions about quantum and discrete-size effects in thermodynamics.
-Already in the past couple of years, we can observe experimental progress in studying thermodynamics at the quantum level \cite{Rossnagel2016, Cottet2017, Klatzow2018, Goldwater2019}.
+The advent of nanotechnology has a plethora of questions about quantum and discrete-size effects in thermodynamics.
+Already in the past couple of years, we can observe experimental progress in studying thermodynamics at the quantum level \cite{Rossnagel2016, Cottet2017, Klatzow2018, Goldwater2019,Aamir_2025,uusnakki2026autonomousquantumheatengine}.
 One of the fundamental questions in this field is which states can be converted into one another via a suitable set of operations.
-Of course, defining the suitable set of operations is no easy task, and much work has been devoted into solving this question.
-Of particular interest, is the set of Thermal Operations \cite{Janzing00, Ruch76, Streater95, HO2013} which have been recently widely used within a resource-theoretic approach to quantum thermodynamics \cite{Goold_2016, Vitagliano2019}.
-In a nutshell, Thermal Operations consist of appending a heat bath to the system, applying energy conserving unitary transformation, and then discarding the heat bath.
+Of course, defining a suitable set of operations is no easy task, and much work has been devoted to addressing this issue.
+Of particular interest is the set of Thermal Operations (\textbf{TO}) \cite{Janzing00, Ruch76, Streater95, HO2013} which have been recently widely used within a~resource-theoretic approach to quantum thermodynamics \cite{Goold_2016, Vitagliano2019}.
+In a nutshell, Thermal Operations consist of appending a heat bath to the system, applying the energy-conserving unitary transformation, and then discarding the heat bath.

-It is not known in general, whether a given state can be transformed into another state by Thermal Operations \cite{Cwiklinski2015, Korzekwa-TO-coh-2015}.
-Yet for states diagonal in the energy basis, the transformation $\rho\xrightarrow{\text{TO}} \sigma$ is allowed iff $\rho$ ``thermomajorizes'' $\sigma$, i.e., $\rho \succ_T \sigma$ \cite{HO2013, RuchSS78}.
-This ``thermomajorization'' condition can also be used to calculate how much deterministic work can be extracted from a state, by appending a 2-level battery (work bit) and maximizing over the energy gap of the battery.
-The problem with Thermal Operations, however, is that as used in \cite{HO2013}, they are intractable for experiments.
-The energy-conserving unitary $U$ would have to be very delicately made, and couple the system to the bath in extremely precise ways.
+A general criterion is not known which would allow to decide for any two pairs of states, whether transition between them is possible by Thermal Operations \cite{Cwiklinski2015, Korzekwa-TO-coh-2015}.
+Yet for states diagonal in the energy basis, the transformation $\rho\xrightarrow{\textbf{TO}} \sigma$ is allowed iff $\rho$ ``thermomajorizes'' $\sigma$, i.e., $\rho \succ_T \sigma$ \cite{HO2013, RuchSS78}.
+This ``thermomajorization'' condition can also be used to calculate how much deterministic work can be extracted from a state by appending a 2-level battery (work bit) and maximizing over the energy gap of the battery.
+The problem with Thermal Operations, however, is that, as used in \cite{HO2013}, they are intractable for experiments.
+The energy-conserving unitary $U$ would have to be very delicately made and couple the system to the bath in extremely precise ways.
 Furthermore, the Hamiltonian of the environment itself is also tailor-made with the correct exponentially growing degeneracies.
-Hence, a search for more experimentally friendly operations was performed in \cite{Perry_etal}, in the spirit of \cite{Anders2013, Alicki79} and the set of the so-called Coarse Operations were proposed.
+Hence, a search for more experimentally friendly operations was performed in \cite{Perry_etal}, in the spirit of \cite{Anders2013, Alicki79}, and the set of the so-called Coarse Operations was proposed.